-- Postgres generate date range
+Postgres date range

-In Postgresql, create a table named employee that we will use in this tutorial.
+In PostgreSQL, create a table named employee that we will use in this tutorial.

 CREATE TABLE employee(emp_no INT, birth_date DATE,first_name VARCHAR,